apostrophecms/docs/docs/reference/module-options.md

 ### `quickCreate`

-Setting `quickCreate` to the boolean `true` on a piece adds that piece type to the admin bar "quick create" menu.
+Setting `quickCreate: true` on a piece adds that piece type to the admin bar "quick create" menu.
 The Apostrophe admin bar user interface includes the quick create menu button to add new pieces without first opening their respective manager modals.
-This is a useful setting for the piece types that editors will be adding most often.

 #### Example